Tiny-Earth/DemoSite/site/src/design.md

     Select one of those objectives.
 Does it communicate the desired cognitive level and incorporate one or more facets of science?
 How would you update it, if needed?

+### Bloom's Taxonomy (Affective Domain)

-    Bloom's Taxonomy also includes an affective domain, which includes five levels: receiving, responding, valuing, organization, and characterization.
+    Bloom's Taxonomy also includes an affective domain, which encompasses how we process things emotionally when learning.
+The domain includes outcomes related to beliefs, attitudes, motivations, feelings, and behaviors.

     #### Affective Domain: Now You Try!

     *Call to mind a course you are teaching, have taught, or are planning to teach.*

-    For the course you thought about (above), did you have any affective learning objectives?
+    For the course you thought about (above), did you include any affective learning objectives?
 If not, write one or two learning objectives based on the affective domain.

 ### Step 2.
 Determine acceptable evidence.